Kaitlynn Carter Stuns In A Plunging Yellow Bikini

 Kaitlynn Carter recently treated fans to a stunning shot of herself as she rocked a plunging yellow bikini.
-The reality star wowed in the new photo she posted to her Instagram account on February 17, which showed her sitting down on the floor as she posed for the camera in a pretty skimpy two-piece.
+The reality star wowed in the new photo she posted to her Instagram account on February 17, which showed her sitting on the floor as she posed for the camera in a pretty skimpy two-piece.

 The photo was actually a selfie the beauty shot in the mirror.
 Kaitlynn sat with her legs apart as she bent her left leg and rested her left arm on her knee to steady herself as she snapped away.